w3c/wcag3/guidelines/groups/consistency-across-views/consistency/consistent-navigation-relative-order.md

 status: developing
 ---

-The relative order of navigation items is consistent within blocks of navigation that are repeated on multiple pages/views of the product or process
+The relative order of navigation items is consistent within blocks of navigation that are repeated on multiple pages/views of the product or process.

 :::applies-when
 In a :term[set of pages/views]